IBM/build-custom-stt-model-with-diarization/README.md

 ![step1](doc/source/images/step1.gif)

-2. Upload the `earnings-call-corpus-file.txt` corpus file as shown.
+2. Click on the `upload box`, choose the `earnings-call-corpus-file.txt` corpus file and click on `Upload` as shown.

-> Corpus file is used to train the language model with out of vocabulary words.
-In this code pattern we train with 7 out of vocabulary words like _Kubernetes, Data and AI, RedHat, etc._
+> Corpus file is used to train the language model with `out of vocabulary words`.
+In this code pattern we train the model with **7** `out of vocabulary words` like _`Kubernetes`, `Data and AI`, `RedHat`, etc._

 ![step2](doc/source/images/step2.gif)

-3. It will take about 1-2 Min to upload the `earnings-call-test-data.flac` audio file and `earnings-call-corpus-file.txt` corpus file.
+3. It will take about 1-2 min to upload the `earnings-call-train-data.flac` audio file and `earnings-call-corpus-file.txt` corpus file.
+The corpus file and audio files are now being uploaded to the Speech-To-Text service.
 Once it is uploaded successfully click on `Refresh` as shown.

 ![step3](doc/source/images/step3.gif)

 > Audio file is used to train the acoustic model which understands the accent of the speaker.

-4. The Status of Language Model and Acoustic model will be `ready` at this point.
-Click on `Train Model` to train the Language Model and Acoustic Model as shown.
+4. The status of language model and acoustic model will be `ready` at this point, indicating that the model contains data and is ready to be trained.
+Click on `Train Model` to train the language model and acoustic model as shown.

-> It will take about 10 Min to train both the models be patient.
+> It will take about 5 min to train both the models.
+Please be patient.

 ![step4](doc/source/images/step4.gif)